wccarleton/chronologer/README.md

 # Chronologer

-**Chronologer** is a Python package designed to support **Bayesian radiocarbon calibration** and **time-series modeling** using PyMC.
+**Chronologer** is a Python package designed to support **Bayesian radiocarbon date calibration** and **time-series modeling** using PyMC.
 It provides flexible tools for integrating chronological uncertainty into Bayesian models, allowing researchers to handle calibrated radiocarbon dates and related time-series data with ease.

 ## Features

-- **Bayesian Radiocarbon Calibration**: Incorporate radiocarbon dating uncertainties directly into Bayesian models.
+- **Bayesian Radiocarbon Calibration**: Incorporate radiocarbon dating uncertainties directly into Bayesian models using pytensor operations compatible with PyMC.
-- **Inhomogeneous Poisson Process (IPPP)**: Model event counts over time with varying intensity functions that account for radiocarbon calibration uncertainty.
+- **Inhomogeneous Poisson Process (IPPP)**: Model event counts over time with varying intensity functions that account for radiocarbon dating and calibration uncertainties.
-- **Custom Distributions**: Define and use custom radiocarbon calibration distributions with PyMC.
+-**Density-based Models**: Model event densities with standard models like Gaussian mixtures while accounting for radiocarbon dating and calibration uncertainties.
-- **Pre-Specified Chronological Orders**: Implement prior information such as `date_a > date_b` in Bayesian models.
+- **Customize Phase Models**: Implement prior information such as `date_a > date_b` in Bayesian models using standard PyMC approaches.

 ## Installation